lozo6/mal-to-notion/README.md

-# Notion to MyAnimeList Webhook
+# Notion ↔ MyAnimeList Sync

-notion-to-mal-webhook is a TypeScript-powered serverless webhook that syncs your anime list from Notion to MyAnimeList (MAL) in real-time.
-Change a status or episode count in Notion, and it automatically updates on MAL.
+A serverless cron job that automatically syncs your MyAnimeList to Notion.
+Your anime library is always up to date with the latest status, genres, and cover art.

 ---

 ## Features

+- **Automated Sync** — Runs automatically on the 1st and 15th of each month
-- Real-time sync — Changes in Notion instantly update MAL
+- **Manual Trigger** — Click a button in Notion to sync anytime
+- **Full List Fetch** — Pulls your entire MAL library
+- **Smart Sync** — Creates new pages for anime not in Notion, updates existing ones
+- **Cover Art** — Fetches poster images and icons from MAL
-- Status updates — Plan to Watch, Watching, Completed, On Hold, Dropped
+- **Status Tracking** — Syncs your watch status (Watching, Completed, On Hold, etc.)
-- Episode tracking — Sync episodes watched to MAL
-- Error handling — Detailed error messages stored in Notion
-- Token refresh — Automatic MAL OAuth token refresh
+- **Genre Tags** — Auto-populates genres from MAL
-- Search fallback — If MAL URL is missing, searches by anime title
+- **Error Handling** — Tracks sync status and timestamps
-- TypeScript — Fully typed for safety
+- **TypeScript** — Fully typed for safety
-- Vercel deployment — One-click serverless deployment
+- **Vercel Deployment** — One-click serverless deployment
-- Local testing — Test your webhook before deploying
+- **Zero Config** — Just set environment variables and go

+---

+## What It Does

+When you run the sync:

+1. Fetches your entire MAL anime list
+2. Filters to anime only (excludes manga)
+3. For each anime:
+   - **If it's new on MAL:** Creates a new Notion page with cover art, icons, genres, status
+   - **If it already exists:** Updates status, genres, and metadata
+4. Updates Notion "Last Synced" timestamp
+5. Logs results: created, updated, failed

 ---